How IPXO Adopted RPKI

 IPXO has also contributed to safer network routing by successfully implementing RPKI in the IPXO Marketplace.
 How does that work?
 RPKI validates that only legitimate IP resource holders add them to the Marketplace.

-RPKI is the way to secure BGP routing
+RPKI Is the Way to Secure BGP Routing

 The Border Gateway Protocol (BGP) is a default protocol used by routers to enable data routing on the internet.
-BGP finds the fastest route for the data to reach its destination, which involves choosing between autonomous systems
+BGP finds the fastest route for the data to reach its destination, which involves choosing between autonomous systems.

 BGP was originally developed as a trust-based protocol without built-in security measures.
 This means that network operators are forced to trust each other to secure their systems.
 Also, autonomous systems have to trust the routes that are shared with them without checking if the provided paths are safe.